The Willamette food cooperative was created in an old store from the ground-up and already boasts 500 members in two months' time.

 Republished with permission from the Eugene Register-Guard.

 Willamette People's Cooperative, the corner grocery store which sells these items, is a booming business.
-Two months old, the grocery at 22nd and Emerald has over 500 members (at $5.00 a share) and is grossing $700 to $800 a day.
+Two months old, the grocery at 22nd and Emerald has over 500 members (at 5 dollars a share) and is grossing 700 to 800 dollars a day.
 Already there is talk about starting another food cooperative to handle a volume which surprises even the organizers.

 Transportation problems have blighted that community spirit somewhat but volunteer sales help (20 to 30 clerks who work without pay) continues strong behind the counter.